By Hellen Lubanga

 The data controller

 The data controller determines the purpose for which and the means by which personal data is processed.
 So, if your company is the one deciding “why” and “how” the data is to be processed, then it is the data controller.
-Employees processing personal data within your company do so to fulfil your tasks as the data controller.
+Employees processing personal data within your company do so to fulfill your tasks as the data controller.

 The data processor

 The data processor processes personal data only on behalf of the controller.
 The data processor is usually a third party external to the company.